 - It is known to increase sales and help with marketing efforts

-Creating a Customer Journey Map
+How to Create a Customer Journey Map

-When creating a Customer Journey Map, it is important that you prepare for just one persona and one customer scenario to visualize further.
+When creating a Customer Journey Map, you must prepare for just one persona and customer scenario to visualize further.

-Get your entire team on the table
+#1 Get your entire team on the table

-Get people from different departments, this will allow you to pick the brain of people who have a different school of thought than you, which means you will get ideas of people who have different perspectives.
+Get people from different departments.
+This will allow you to be flexible.
+You have people who have a different school of thought than you.
+This means you will get ideas from people who have different perspectives.

 #2 Get all your research done

-Try to collect as much information as possible about your customers, their motivation, actions taken, actions ignored, objectives, pain points, feelings, obstacles and much more they faced during the interaction with your company.
+Try to collect as much information as possible about your customers.
+Consider their motivation, actions taken, actions ignored, objectives, pain points, feelings, obstacles, and all they faced while interacting with your company.

 Here is how you can collect some of this data: